McDaMastR/CollatzConjectureSimulator/README.md

 cmake --build build
 ```

 By default, only the executable will be built.
-To instead build the SPIR-V, add `--target Shaders`.
+To instead build the SPIR-V, add `--target Spirv`.
 To build both, also add `--target CollatzSim`.
 To specify the build configuration, add
 `--config CONFIG` (only applies for multi-config generators).